learn-co-curriculum/phase-0-the-dom-is-a-tree/README.md

 ### Ask the DOM to Find or "select" an HTML Element or Elements in the Rendered Page

-In creating the HTML for a page, including metadata for a node (e.g., a `class` or `id` attribute) will not only provide useful information about that node, but also make it and its children easier to find.
+In creating the HTML for a page, including metadata for a node (e.g., a `class` or `id` attribute) will not only provide useful information about that node, but will also make it and its children easier to find.
 The more specific the metadata is, the more helpful it is for finding the desired element.